Asayl01/Audio_To_LLM_Respone/README.md

 2. Transcribing the audio to text using Whisper.
 3. Generating a response using Cohere.
 4. Converting the response to audio using gTTS.
-5. Playing the response automatically.
+5. Playing the audio response automatically.

 ## Tools & Requirements
 - Frontend: HTML, CSS, JavaScript (vanilla)